-By restoring or enhancing blood flow through narrowed carotid or vertebral arteries, the risk of a potentially life-threatening stroke may be reduced or prevented.
-Surgery to remove the plaque from the artery has been the traditional treatment for restoring blood flow to the carotid arteries.
-A newer FDA-approved procedure, carotid artery stenting, is a minimally-invasive technique that provides an alternative to surgery.
+The carotid and vertebral arteries in the neck carry blood to the brain, brainstem and upper spinal cord.
+These arteries may completely get blocked or become narrower.
+Restoring or enhancing blood flow in the narrowed arteries, reduces the risk of a potentially life-threatening stroke.
+Surgery in which the plaque is removed from the artery has been a long standing treatment for restoring blood flow to the carotid arteries.
+However, much newer FDA-approved technique called carotid artery stenting, is a minimally-invasive procedure provides an alternative to surgery.

 - You are considered high risk for surgery.

-- You cannot undergo general anesthesia.
+You cannot undergo general anesthesia.

 Q. What to expect before the procedure?

 A. If you appear to be a candidate for carotid or vertebral artery stenting, you will undergo various exams prior to the procedure including cerebral angiography with CT or MRI.
 These exams will help the interventional neuroradiologists confirm your eligibility for the procedure and plan treatment.

 - A technologist will answer your questions then start an intravenous (IV) line in your arm

 - Heart rate and Blood Pressure are monitored by the technologist by setting up some devices.

 - An anesthesiologist will administer intravenous conscious sedation or general anesthesia.
 If you are given general anesthesia, you will sleep during the procedure